 Chuck Cohen: In general, I think what’s going to come out of this specific crisis is more of an emphasis on safety.
 Feeling healthy and making sure that you feel like wherever you are as a consumer, as an employee, as a user, as a driver, or wherever you are, you feel safe.
 Take a look at Maslow’s pyramid, the famous hierarchy of needs.
 Right at the bottom of the list, the base of the pyramid is physiological needs like, “Do I have enough sleep, have enough food, have enough shelter?”
 So that’s the basic, and above that is safety.

 Honestly, in the United States of America, for most of us, it’s been a long time since we had any reason to question this idea of safety.
 There are people around the world who question their safety every day.
 They’re living in a war zone.
 I don’t think most of us have thought much about safety in the United States of America in a long time.
 Whether it’s in the dental chair or whether it’s at a store or wherever you are, I think there’s going to be a bigger emphasis in the short term and maybe even the long term over individual safety.

 And I think that’s a game-changer.
 That’s something, honestly, that every organization has to think about going forward, “What do I need to do to make my employees, my vendors, my customers feel safe when they do a transaction with us?”

 Dan Gingiss: Thanks, Chuck, for your time and for sharing your expertise during this difficult time!

 The interview, which originally appeared on The Experience Maker Show, was edited for length and clarity.
-The full video interview can be seen on the Podcasts page (Episode #12).
+The full video interview can be viewed below.